anikakimme/HW02/README.md

 # HW 2: Visualizing interesting datasets
-Check out the project instructions [here](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_02) !
+Check out the project instructions [here](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_02)!
 ## Mean Earnings per Hour for Males and Females

 ![Figure 1](Figure_1.png)

+This graph shows the difference between mean hourly wages for males and females.
+Mean hourly wages is shown on the y-axis and whether an individual is a male or female is shown on the x-axis.
+The graph shows that men have a higher mean hourly wage then women.

 This data is from the class ECON125 at CMC.